Yoast/wordpress-seo/readme.txt

 * Introduces the `wpseo_add_opengraph_additional_images` filter to allow additional OpenGraph Images to be added at a low priority.
 * Changes the Dashboard widget's progress bar height to 24px.
 * Makes the 'Next' and 'Back' buttons in the Onboarding Wizard focusable.
-* Adds grouping of feedback within the content analysis, in the following categories: 'good', 'needs improvement', 'problems', 'considerations', and 'errors'.
-The most urgent category is always expanded.
+* Adds grouping of feedback within the content analysis, in the following categories: 'errors', 'problems', 'needs improvement', 'considerations', and 'good'.
+Each category can be expanded or collapsed.

 = 5.8.0 =